nocke/jekyll.nocke.de/README.md

 `npm start` does precisely that.

 ### caveats

-→ `_config.yml` changes can cause a 2-3s delay, in particular together with live reloading, but will eventually load.
+- `_config.yml` changes can cause a 2-3s delay, in particular together with live reloading, but will eventually load.
+- changes to `.yaml` menu files, added/removed files (in particular the automatic listing of blog entries) might not be picked up by incremental watch

+   → `npm run build` helps. (`rebuild` is overdone.)
+That\`s why `create-post.sh` contains it

-→ adding files might mean to stop and restart the live reload task, so those file get on the watchlist → `incremental` support for Jekyll is still experimental.
+→ `incremental` support for Jekyll is still experimental.
 Consider `npm run rebuild` to ensure complete iteration (i.e. of change menu.yml's, etc…)